 Emerging Mobility Labor Study

-The San Francisco Local Agency Formation Commission is leading a study on labor practices in emerging mobility services and their “gig” job models.
-The Bureau of Labor Statistics defines gig jobs, a small but growing share of the economy, “as ride hailing, delivery services, or other work where online platforms are used to request, match and schedule jobs.”
+The Bureau of Labor Statistics defines gig jobs “as ride hailing, delivery services, or other work where online platforms are used to request, match and schedule jobs."

 Project Manager: Bryan Goebel

-Bryan Goebel is the project manager for the Emerging Mobility Labor Study.
-He serves as executive officer of SF LAFCo and previously spent eight months as a full-time “gig economy” bicycle courier.
+Bryan Goebel was the project manager for the Emerging Mobility Labor Study.
+He served as executive officer of SF LAFCo and previously spent eight months as a full-time app-based bicycle courier.
 He is a former award-winning journalist who most recently served as a transportation reporter for KQED Public Radio and the editor of Streetsblog San Francisco.

 - Determine whether emerging mobility companies and technologies are aligned with the City’s labor principle to ensure fairness in pay and labor policies and practices.